translate/pootle/docs/server/fabric_commands.rst

 Available arguments:

 ``dumpfile``
-  The filename for the file where the database will be dumped.
+  The local filename for the file where the database will be dumped.

   Default: ``pootle_DB_backup.sql``.